xunne899/tgc18-project3-frontend/README.md

 #### 2.5.c Images<br>

-- Images : Different images used for the main page
+- Images : Different spice images are used for the project main page/profile/contact us page to fit the project spice_sauce theme
 - Website is able to view in mobile size (XS), midsize view and large display like desktop

 #### 2.5.c Icons<br>